 A stem cell transplant replaces unhealthy blood cells with healthy ones.
 It can be a strong weapon in your fight against multiple myeloma.

-It’s not a cure, but it can help you feel better and maybe live longer.
+It isn't a cure, but it can help you feel better and maybe live longer.

 When you’re fighting multiple myeloma, you want high-dose cancer treatment.
 But strong treatment also wipes out your bone marrow, the spongy tissue inside bones where blood cells are made.